- About Us

 For more information about FACT, visit www.thefactcoalition.org

-The FACT Coalition is looking for an intelligent, energetic, and resourceful Advocacy Intern to help with the communications, advocacy, outreach, and operations of its office in Washington, DC during the Spring 2017 term.
+The FACT Coalition is looking for an intelligent, energetic, and resourceful Advocacy Intern to help with the communications, advocacy, outreach, and operations of its office in Washington, DC during the Summer 2017 term.

 The unpaid position will assist in achieving the strategic policy and communications goals of the coalition—primarily through online media work, but also with traditional communications as needed.

 The Advocacy Intern will also help facilitate many logistics for the Coalition—coordinating a lot of the Coalition’s various committee meetings, planning and organizing public events, coordinating joint sign-on letters to various Administration officials and Members of Congress, and following up with Coalition members on their various commitments.

 The Advocacy Intern will assist the Communications and Operations Associate with much of the operations and administrative support at FACT’s secretariat office: ordering office supplies; formatting, mailing, and shipping correspondence and packages; and trouble-shooting various IT and administrative hurdles.
 S/he will also assist the Executive Director and the Deputy Director in any other coalition issues and activities as needed.